Loss of Self Awareness

 The head always feels muddled because it is handling extraordinary amounts of data.
 The brain itself struggles with working out why it doesn’t work as it did before.
-Whatever feelings you once had seem lost to the past, but once you gain enough ‘more life,’ links can be reforged.
+Whatever feelings you once had seem lost to the past, but once you gain enough new experience, links can eventually be re-forged.

 Living with a loss of self-awareness can feel as though you lost ownership of your previous life.
 In short, it can feel as though you have lost your soul.
-It can feel as though your neck has been severed – disconnecting your heart from your brain.
+It can feel as though your head has been detached – disconnecting your heart from your brain.

-Probably the most crucial thing to understand is time allows for understanding and reconnections.
+Probably the most crucial thing to understand is time does bring new understanding and reconnections.
 There absolutely is hope.
-Never underestimate the severe experiences a loss of self-awareness bring and be patient, make allowances, give the benefit of the doubt.
+Be patient, be kind to your brain and do everything you can to help it; make allowances, and give your brain the benefit of the doubt.